LindseyFontana/LindseyFontana/README.md

 Currently, I work at **Webmotors**, contributing to *Webmotors Serviços*, a product used by thousands of users for automotive services and vehicle debt management.

-My main areas of interest are **software architecture, code quality, automated testing and mobile development**.

 ## 🛠️ Tech Stack
 <div style="display: inline_block"><br>